orbitbot/pastafarian/README.md

 - probably the smallest FSM on the block in javascript-land
 - simple but powerful API
 - no external dependencies
-- synchronous state transitions only (async transitions are actually waiting states...)
+- synchronous state transitions only (async transitions are actually waiting states... but have a look at [`henderson`](https://github.com/orbitbot/pastafarian) for an almost identical approach with promises)
+- well below 100 LOC, small enough to read and understand immediately

 <br>